mikojs/core/server/koa-react/README.md

 #### Page component

 Each component will be used to build the page like `next.js`.
-If you want to redirect the page or use like `/path/:id`, you need to add the `redirect` options in the middleware.
+If you want to use the url parameters, you can add a file like `[foo].js` or make a folder like `[foo]`.
+Then, you can get the variables from the match in the arguments of the `getInitialProps`.
+You can see [here](https://reacttraining.com/react-router/web/example/url-params) to lerna the more information about `match`.

 ```js
 export default class Page extend React.PureComponent {